drhsqlite/fossil-mirror/www/containers.md

 ```
   $ docker run \
+    --publish 9999:8080 \
-    --name fossil-bind-mount -p 9999:8080 \
+    --name fossil-bind-mount \
+    --volume ~/museum:/jail/museum \
-    -v ~/museum:/jail/museum fossil
+    fossil
 ```

 Because this bind mount maps a host-side directory (`~/museum`) into the container, you don’t need to `docker cp` the repo into the container at all.
-It still expects to find the repository as `repo.fossil` under that directory, but now both the host and the container can see that file.
+It still expects to find the repository as `repo.fossil` under that directory, but now both the host and the container can see that repo DB.
-(Beware: This may create a [risk of data corruption][dbcorr] due to SQLite locking issues if you try to modify the DB from both sides at once.)

 Instead of a bind mount, you could instead set up a separate [Docker volume](https://docs.docker.com/storage/volumes/), at which point you